The Feast of Saint John

-A particular central London restaurant has enjoyed an offally good time over the past few years.
-An anonymous chef reports from the bloodied bowels of St JOHN.
+A particular central London restaurant has enjoyed an offally good time over the past few years, wouldn't you agree?

 It all started with the tongue.